Karan-Kumar-Mishra/AI-model/README.md

 <h1>Key Features:</h1>
 <hr>
 <h2>Interactive Prompt System:</h2>
-Our project offers an intuitive prompt system where users can input their desired text.
+My project offers an intuitive prompt system where users can input their desired text.
 Whether it's a simple sentence, a paragraph, or even a creative writing prompt, our system is ready to handle it all.
 <br><br><br>

 <h2>Advanced Text Generation API:</h2>